 VOLUNTEER INFORMATION

-First Name: ____________________________ Last Name: ____________________________
+First Name:Click or tap here to enter text.
+Last Name: Click or tap here to enter text.

+Gender: Click or tap here to enter text.
+Age:Click or tap here to enter text.

-Gender: ___________ Age: ______ Date of Birth: __________________
+Date of Birth: Click or tap here to enter text.

-Email: ______________________________________________________________________
+Email: Click or tap here to enter text.

-t-shirt size: Small Medium Large xlarge
+T-shirt size: ☐ Small ☐ Medium ☐ Large ☐ X large

-What YEAR OF SCHOOL will you be in Fall 2018? __________
+What year of school will you be in Fall 2020?
+Click or tap here to enter text.

-Name of School: _________________________________________________________________
+Name of School: Click or tap here to enter text.

 EXPERIENCE

 How did you hear about the Carroll Center?
+Click or tap here to enter text.

 Have you ever participated in or volunteered at the Carroll Center at any level?
 If so, when and what did you do?
+Click or tap here to enter text.

-Please describe any previous volunteer experience:
+Please describe any previous volunteer experience: Click or tap here to enter text.

-Please describe any experience working with children who are blind or visually impaired, or children with disabilities:
+Please describe any experience working with children who are blind or visually impaired, or children with disabilities: Click or tap here to enter text.

 Why do you want to be a Volunteer Activities Assistant?
+Click or tap here to enter text.

-Are you volunteering to meet some school or civic requirement.
+Are you volunteering to meet some school or civic requirement?
 If so please elaborate:

+Click or tap here to enter text.

 What do you hope to gain from this volunteer experience?

-Please select at least one day option to volunteer indicating a 1 for first choice/ 2 for second choice.

-Volunteer Dates as follows:

-Field Trip Tuesdays: , 8 am to 4 pm --July 10, 17, 24, 31, August 7 and 14

-Thursday Evenings Clubs: 3 to 8 pm-- July 12, 19, 26, August 2 and 9

-Sunday Talent Club: 2 to 6 pm-- July 15, 22, 29, August 5 and 12
+Click or tap here to enter text.

 PARENT OR GUARDIAN INFORMATION

-Parent 1 Name: ______________________________________________________________
+Parent 1 Name: Click or tap here to enter text.

-Home Address: ____________________________________________________________
+Home Address: Click or tap here to enter text.

-Cell Phone: _________________________ Home Phone: ________________________________
+Cell Phone: Click or tap here to enter text.
+Home Phone: Click or tap here to enter text.

-Work Phone: _________________________ Email: _________________________________
+Work Phone: Click or tap here to enter text.
+Email: Click or tap here to enter text.

-Parent 2 Name: ________________________________________________________________
+Parent 2 Name: Click or tap here to enter text.

-Home Address: ___________________________________________________________________
+Home Address: Click or tap here to enter text.

-Cell Phone: _________________________ Home Phone: ________________________________
+Cell Phone: Click or tap here to enter text.
+Home Phone: Click or tap here to enter text.

-Work Phone: _________________________ Email: _________________________________
+Work Phone: Click or tap here to enter text.
+Email: Click or tap here to enter text.

 EMERGENCY CONTACT (Please list one different than above)

-Full Name: _____________________________________________ Relationship: _____________________
+Full Name: Click or tap here to enter text.
+Relationship: Click or tap here to enter text.

-Cell Phone: ____________________________ Other Phone: ___________________________________
+Cell Phone: Click or tap here to enter text.
+Other Phone: Click or tap here to enter text.

-Email: ___________________________________________________
+Email: Click or tap here to enter text.

 HEALTH AND MEDICAL INFORMATION The following information MUST be complete.

-Physician’s Name: ________________________________ Physician’s Phone: _____________________
+Physician’s Name: Click or tap here to enter text.
+Physician’s Phone: Click or tap here to enter text.

-Allergies?
-Yes or No If yes, please list ALL allergies and/or dietary restrictions:
+Allergies? ☐ Yes ☐ No If yes, please list ALL allergies and/or dietary restrictions:

+Click or tap here to enter text.

-Medical/Health Issues?
-Yes or No If yes, please describe medical/health issues:
+Medical/Health Issues? ☐ Yes ☐ No If yes, please describe medical/health issues:

+Click or tap here to enter text.

-Date of last Tetanus Shot:
+Date of last Tetanus Shot: Click or tap here to enter text.

-Do you take any over-the-counter medications?
-Yes or No
+Do you take any over-the-counter medications? ☐ Yes ☐ No

 If yes, please list ALL over-the-counter meds with administration instructions and times.

+Click or tap here to enter text.

 Thank you for completing the application to be a Volunteer.
-Important information and updates will be sent through the contact information you have provided in this application.
-If you have any questions, please let us know.
+If you have any questions, please contact Angelina Todaro, HR & Project Coordinator, angelina.todaro@carroll.org (617) 969-6200.

-Please submit your completed application along with a copy of your resume and two references who are non-family members
+Please scan and email your completed application along with a copy of your resume and one reference (who is a non-family member) to: Angelina Todaro, angelina.todaro@carroll.org.

-Send complete application by mail or email to:

-Janet Perry

-Carroll Center for the Blind

-770 Centre St, Newton, MA 02458

-Janet.perry@carroll.org

-617-969-6200